Skip to content

 interpolation: str | None = None,

-color_bar: bool = False,
+colorbar: bool = False,

-color_bar_style: str = 'small',
+colorbar_style: str = 'small',

 mask:np.ndarray = None,